 Center for the Advancement of Well-Being

 The Center for the Advancement of Well-Being (CWB)—along with the Well-Being University Learning Community—has been leading Mason’s Well-Being University initiative.
-The center’s mission is to catalyze human well-being by promoting the science and practices that lead to a life of vitality, purpose, and resilience.
+The center’s mission is to catalyze human well-being by promoting the science and practices that lead to a life of vitality, purpose, resilience, and engagement.
 As an interdisciplinary center at George Mason University, the center is dedicated to helping individuals and organizations thrive in a world of complexity and uncertainty.
-The center’s vision is to impact the well-being of 10 million people by 2019.

 Individuals who engage with the center learn to build a foundation of well-being that enables them to